RadeonOpenCompute/ROCm_Documentation/Installation_Guide/HIP-Installation.rst

 -  Add the ROCm package server to your system as per the OS-specific guide available
    `here <https://rocm.github.io/ROCmInstall.html#installing-from-amd-rocm-repositories>`__.

--  Install the 'hip-nvcc' package.
+-  Install the "hip-runtime-nvidia" and "hip-devel" package.
 This will install CUDA SDK and the HIP porting layer.

 ::

-   apt-get install hip-nvcc
+ 		apt-get install hip-runtime-nvidia hip-devel

 -  Default paths and environment variables: